 4. Issuance of the Writ of Possession

-Normally, the writ of possession is issued 10 days after a successful ruling.
-Bear in mind, however, that a tenant has a right to appeal the judgment which may give them more time to stay in the unit.
+Normally, the writ of possession is issued 10 days after a successful eviction ruling.
+Bear in mind, however, that a tenant has a right to appeal the judgment which may give them more time to stay in the property.

 After a successful eviction, you will want to ensure that you take care of the removal and court costs associated as outlined in the North Carolina Security Deposit Law.

 Disclaimer: This blog isn’t a substitute for professional legal advice from a qualified attorney.
 Also, laws change and this information may not be updated at the time of your reading.
-If you have any question regarding the eviction process in North Carolina or any other aspect of NC landlord-tenant laws, Alotta Properties can help.
+If you have any question regarding the North Carolina eviction process or any other aspect of NC landlord-tenant laws, Alotta Properties can help.